Insert Data¶

 issues.
 Instead, re-enter and let the automation handle the rest.

-Spyglass falls short, however, in that deleting from Session
+Spyglass falls short, however, in that deleting from Session doesn't also

-, which has to be removed separately
+delete the associated entry in Nwbfile, which has to be removed separately

 (for now).
-This table offers a cleanup
+This table offers a cleanup method to remove the added files (with

-the delete_files
+the delete_files argument as True).

-Note: this also applies to deleting files from AnalysisNwbfile
+Note: this also applies to deleting files from AnalysisNwbfile table.

 # Uncomment to delete